mnielsen/cognitivemedium/_posts/2019-11-21-carbon-capture-notes.md

 air pollution.
 But the numbers are also based on &ldquo;current technology and understanding&rdquo;.

 How much can these costs drop with improvements in technology?
+And are there other ways of dropping the effective costs?

 The most famous technology cost curves are those associated to Moore's Law &ndash; the exponential increase in transistor density in